Troubleshooting Cloudflare 5XX errors

 Contact your hosting provider to exclude the following common causes at your origin web server:

-- Port 443 (or other custom secure port) is not open
+(or another custom secure port) is not open. - No SNI support.

-- The cipher suites presented by Cloudflare to the origin do not match the cipher suites supported by the origin web server
+- The cipher suites used by Cloudflare do not match the cipher suites supported by the origin web server.

-- Check if you have a certificate installed on your origin server.
-You can check this article for more details on how to run some tests.
-In case you don't have any certificate, you can create and install our free Cloudflare origin CA certificate.
-Using Origin CA certificates allows you to encrypt traffic between Cloudflare and your origin web server.
+Verify that a certificate is installed on your origin server.
+For details on running tests, refer to Troubleshoot requests with curl.
+If no certificate is installed, you can generate and install a free Cloudflare origin CA certificate to encrypt traffic between Cloudflare and your origin web server.

-- Review the cipher suites your server is using to ensure they match what is supported by Cloudflare.
+Review the cipher suites used by your server to ensure they are compatible with Cloudflare.

-- Cloudflare cannot validate the SSL certificate at your origin web server, and
+- Cloudflare cannot validate the SSL certificate at your origin web server.

 - Full SSL (Strict) SSL is set in the Overview tab of your Cloudflare SSL/TLS app.